apache/trafficcontrol/docs/source/api/v4/osversions.rst

 The data returned from the endpoint comes directly from a configuration file.
 By default, the file is located at ``/var/www/files/osversions.json``.
 The **directory** of the file can be changed by creating a specific :term:`Parameter` named ``kickstart.files.location`` in configuration file ``mkisofs``.

-The format of the file is a JSON object as described in :ref:`response-structure`.
+The format of the file is a JSON object as described in `Response Structure`_.

 .. code-block:: json
 	:caption: Example osversions.json file